 Affiliate links ahead!
 More information is available on my disclosures page.

-Brain Breaks for Upper Elementary
+Brain Breaks for Upper Elementary Kids

-…because your students love nothing more than making fun of the styles of your childhood.
+Your students love nothing more than making fun of the styles of your childhood.
 These videos are absolutely ridiculous and make it so much fun for kids to get into exercising.
 Even the most anti-exercise kid will love being silly with these videos.
 I highly recommend playing a 2-3 minute piece of a Richard Simmons workout video from Youtube.
 He’s the best.

-Brain Break: Find Someone Who
+Find Someone Who

-Brain Break: Gross Them Out!
+Gross Them Out!

 Just make sure you can stand the topic.
 This video on leeches I showed gave me nightmares!

 Real or fake?

 Share a weird statement or image and ask if it’s real or fake.
 Bonus points if it’s about a topic you’re learning about in class!

-- It’s illegal to hug a manatee
+- It’s illegal to hug a manatee.

-- Everyone has a unique tongue print (like a fingerprint)
+- Everyone has a unique tongue print (like a fingerprint).

-- A single cloud can weigh more than 1 million pounds
+- A single cloud can weigh more than 1 million pounds.

-Brain Break: Talk Like A Pirate
+Talk Like A Pirate

-I have students partner up, give them a topic, and they talk like a pirate for 30 seconds each.
+Let students partner up, give them a topic, and they talk like a pirate for 30 seconds each.
 I try to relate the topic to what we’re learning, and talking like a pirate makes it a lot more fun than regular discussion!

-Try these brain breaks out 2-3 times/day in your classroom and get ready for a huge improvement in behavior!
+Try these brain breaks out 2-3 times/day in your classroom and get ready for a huge improvement in behavior.
 Enjoy!